abhijeet-choure/abhijeet-choure/README.md

 - 🔭 I’m currently working on Functional testing, Database testing and Automation Testing

-- 🌱 I’m currently learning **Linear Scripting Framework,POM & Test as per the requirement of the framework, Hybrid framework and Cucumber: BDD**
+- 🌱 I’m currently learning **Linear Scripting Framework, Hybrid framework and Cucumber: BDD, POM & Test as per the requirement of the framework**

 - 🤝 I’m looking for **an innovative and challenging software development & testing environment**